 Care must be taken that informal dispute resolutions are achieved through good faith, arm's-length negotiation.
 Differences should routinely be referred to senior management for resolution, a process that effectively shifts the dispute from the trading level to the institution.
-In addition, institutions might arrange to keep written records of transactions so as to be able to review disputed transactions.
+In addition, maintaining records of trades conducted through automated dealing systems or executed over the telephone can aid in resolving disputed transactions.